Forellenhof

 Where the Black Forest Begins at the Table

 Baiersbronn occupies an unusual position in German gastronomy.
 A small town in the northern Black Forest with a population that could fill a mid-sized concert hall, it has accumulated more Michelin stars per capita than almost any comparable settlement in Europe.
 The Schwarzwaldstube holds three stars; Restaurant Bareiss commands its own serious standing.
-That pressure from the leading of the market creates space for something quieter at the base of it.
+That pressure from the best of the market creates space for something quieter at the base of it.
 Forellenhof, on Schliffkopfstraße at the edge of town, occupies exactly that space: a country-cooking address where the point is the food and the forest, not the ceremony around them.

 The physical approach matters here.
 Baiersbronn's dining scene is defined as much by the terrain as by the kitchens within it.
 The northern Black Forest is a range of spruce and fir, of streams cold enough to raise trout, of meadows that produce milk with a particular richness.
 Arriving at a place like Forellenhof, you are arriving into that context.
 The address itself, a road that climbs toward the Schliffkopf plateau, frames the meal before you have sat down.
 In a town where some restaurants have constructed elaborate dining rooms to compete on visual terms, the low-key setting here is a deliberate register: this is regional cooking in its natural habitat.